 When linked to my earlier discussion of the defensive practice that has grown up partly as a result of the 'age of inquiry', Dyregrov's observation is perhaps not so 'surprising' and indeed recalls Munro's description of those involved with Victoria Climbié, who tried 'to avoid taking responsibility for Victoria's welfare by minimising their interpretation of their own role as much as possible and relying on someone else to do the necessary work' (2004, p.
 85).
 Raphael also found that following the death of a child more than 50% of doctors found themselves 'unable to handle parents', whilst 'reports from other workers are similar' (1984, p.
 261).
-The climate of fear, which can surround the death of a child, may have caused professionals distancing themselves, as they did with Victoria Climbié, leading to Dyregrov's observation about the lack of 'professional help to traumatic bereaved groups'.
-In these circumstances, Sidebotham and Fleming's confident assertion, that 'systematic investigation' and a 'sensitive, caring approach' are 'not mutually exclusive' (Sidebotham & Fleming, 2007, p. x), indicates a need for much more complex understanding.
+The climate of fear, which surrounds the death of a child, has led to professionals distancing themselves from it, as they did with Victoria Climbié, leading to Dyregrov's observation about the lack of 'professional help to traumatic bereaved groups'.
+In these circumstances, Sidebotham and Fleming's confident assertion, that 'systematic investigation' and a 'sensitive, caring approach' are 'not mutually exclusive' (Sidebotham & Fleming, 2007, p. x), indicates a need for further research.

-'Like a surrealist play': parental perspectives
+2:4: 'Like a surrealist play': parental perspectives